Cambray/Arma3Log/README.md

 - killzonekid for his blog posts http://killzonekid.com/
 - IamSorry from ALG for helping me with some c++ code
-- [Torndeco](https://github.com/Torndeco) for this github structure, that I have learned from
+- [Torndeco](https://github.com/Torndeco) for this Github structure, that I have learned from